 Located at kilometer 1787 along the Pan American Highway in the district of Pozo Almonte, the Pampa del Tamarugal Center for Environmental Education (CEDAM) is an innovative, collaborative project involving SQM and the National Forestry Corporation (CONAF).
 These two organizations see this center as a contribution to sustainable development, environmental education and heritage appreciation in the Tarapacá Region.
 CEDAM places special emphasis on the native tamarugo tree, its ecosystem and its historical and present-day importance in the Tarapacá Region.

 This center, which is one component of SQM’s Tamarugo Environmental Management Plan for the Pampa del Tamarugal National Reserve, aims to teach visitors to conserve and appreciate the tamarugo tree’s ecosystem, while conveying the virtues of the pampa.
-Visitors can also tour the “Alejandro Caipa” greenhouse and walk along the “Los Tamarugos” path, which provides a unique experience to learn about the importance of the native tamarugo tree, the national reserve and Pampa del Tamarugal, which was classified as a protected area in 1983.
+Visitors can also tour the “Alejandro Caipa” greenhouse and walk along the “Los Tamarugos” path, which provides a unique opportunity to learn about the importance of the native tamarugo tree, the national reserve and Pampa del Tamarugal, which was classified as a protected area in 1983.

 • Monitoring of tamarugo tree vitality, Salar de Llamara.